Kava: ‘An Alternative Therapy That Works’

-The focus is usually on the safety concerns of sub-standard kava raised in recent years, rather than the centuries of trouble-free usage, and the proven positive effects of kava on the body and mind.
+The focus is usually regarding the safety concerns of sub-standard kava in recent years, rather than the centuries of trouble-free usage and the proven positive effects kava has on ones body and mind.

-This is par for the course – and another example was found in an article in the UK’s Spectator magazine.
+This is not an accurate representation of the positive potential kava can bring to the world.
+An example of one view was found in an article in the UK’s Spectator magazine.

 Kava: an alternative therapy for relaxation

-It takes what it considers to be a balanced view about ‘alternative medicine’ and begins by highlighting how certain quips about alternative medicine not working may be unfair.
+It takes what is considered to be a balanced view regarding ‘alternative medicine’ and begins by highlighting how certain quips about alternative medicine not working, may be unfair.
 The author selects three in particular that can claim to work: tai chi, garlic, and our beloved kava.

-The article puts forward positive points about each of these therapies.
+The article puts forward positive points regarding each therapies.
 For instance, it points out that tai chi reduces the risk of falling, and hence could be an important therapy for old people.
-However, it also points out that more conventional treatments might be “more suitable, cheaper or more available.”
+However, it also points out that more conventional treatments might be ‘more suitable, cheaper or more available.’

 In the case of kava, the author introduces it as “a herbal medicine that, about 10 years ago, used to be very popular for managing anxiety.”